-Term Definition

-AACR Annual Audit Compliance Report

-ACN Australian Company Number

-AER Annual Environment Report

-AS 4156.6 - 2000 Australian Standard AS 4156.6 - 2000: Determination of Dust/moisture Relationship for Coal.

-Category/ Categories/ Cat.
-Categories of Prescribed Premises as set out in Schedule 1 of the EP Regulations
+Term Definition AACR Annual Audit Compliance Report ACN Australian Company Number AER Annual Environment Report Category/ Categories/ Cat.
+Categories of Prescribed Premises as set out in Schedule 1 of the EP Regulations Decision Report refers to this document.

-CS Act Contaminated Sites Act 2003 (WA)

-Decision Report refers to this document.

 Delegated Officer an officer under section 20 of the EP Act.
 Department means the department established under section 35 of the Public Sector Management Act 1994 and designated as responsible for the administration of Part V, Division 3 of the EP Act.
 DWER Department of Water and Environmental Regulation As of 1 July 2017, the Department of Environment Regulation (DER), the Office of the Environmental Protection Authority (OEPA) and the Department of Water (DoW) amalgamated to form the Department of Water and Environmental Regulation (DWER).
 DWER was established under section 35 of the Public Sector Management Act 1994 and is responsible for the administration of the Environmental Protection Act 1986 along with other legislation.

-EPA Environmental Protection Authority

-EP Act Environmental Protection Act 1986 (WA)

-EP Regulations Environmental Protection Regulations 1987 (WA)

-EPBC Act Environment Protection and Biodiversity Conservation Act 1999 (Cth)

-Works Approval Holder Drilline Pty Ltd

-m3 cubic metres

-Minister the Minister responsible for the EP Act and associated regulations MS Ministerial Statement mtpa million tonnes per annum NEPM National Environmental Protection Measure Noise Regulations Environmental Protection (Noise) Regulations 1997 (WA) Occupier has the same meaning given to that term under the EP Act.
-PM Particulate Matter PM 10 used to describe particulate matter that is smaller than 10 microns (μm) in diameter Prescribed Premises has the same meaning given to that term under the EP Act.
-Premises refers to the premises to which this Decision Report applies, as specified at the front of this Decision Report Primary Activities as defined in Schedule 2 of the Works Approval Risk Event As described in Guidance Statement: Risk Assessment UDR Environmental Protection (Unauthorised Discharges) Regulations 2004 (WA) μg/m3 micrograms per cubic metre μg/L micrograms per litre
+EPA Environmental Protection Authority EP Act Environmental Protection Act 1986 (WA) EP Regulations Environmental Protection Regulations 1987 (WA) Existing Licence The Licence issued under Part V, Division 3 of the EP Act and in force prior to the commencement of, and during this Review Licence Holder Drilline Pty Ltd Noise Regulations Environmental Protection (Noise) Regulations 1997 (WA) Occupier has the same meaning given to that term under the EP Act.
+Prescribed Premises has the same meaning given to that term under the EP Act.
+Premises refers to the premises to which this Decision Report applies, as specified at the front of this Decision Report

+Primary Activities as defined in Schedule 2 of the Revised Licence Risk Event As described in Guidance Statement: Risk Assessment